Current Scholarship

 I began my career as a terrestrial plant ecologist.
 By the time I achieved tenure at this institution, my interests had turned to the development and creative application of ecological theory within the context of biological conservation.
-I facilitate research by graduate students and I prepare synthetic documents.
-My current graduate advisees work primarily on the general topics of fire ecology and biological invasions, and my efforts at synthesis focus on articulation of the links between (1) environmental protection, social justice, and the human economy and (2) science and its application.
-I also advise students interested in sustainability.
+In this role, I facilitated research by undergraduate and graduate students and I prepared synthetic documents focused on articulation of the links between (1) environmental protection, social justice, and the human economy and (2) science and its application.

 McPherson Main Page